idptools/metapredict/README.md

 ## Running tests
 Note that to run tests you must compile the cython code in place.
 We suggest doing this by running the following set of commands:

-pip uninstall metapredict; rm -rf build dist *.egg-info; python -m build; pip install .
+pip uninstall metapredict; rm -rf build dist *.egg-info; python -m build; pip install .*

 ## Acknowledgements

 PARROT, created by Dan Griffith, was used to generate the network used for metapredict.
 See [https://pypi.org/project/idptools-parrot/](https://pypi.org/project/idptools-parrot/) for some very cool machine learning stuff.

-In addition to using Dan Griffith's tool for creating metapredict, the original code for `brnn_architecture.py` and `encode_sequence.py` was written by Dan.
+In addition to using Dan Griffith's tool for creating metapredict, the original code for `encode_sequence.py` was written by Dan.

-We would like to thank the **DeepMind** team for developing AlphaFold and EBI/UniProt for making these data so readily available.
+We would like to thank the **DeepMind** team for developing AlphaFold2 and EBI/UniProt for making these data so readily available.

-We would also like to thank the team at MobiDB for creating the database that was used to train this predictor.
+We would also like to thank the team at MobiDB for creating the database that was used to train metapredict V1.
 Check out their awesome stuff at [https://mobidb.bio.unipd.it](https://mobidb.bio.unipd.it)

 ## Copyright
 Copyright (c) 2020-2024, Holehouse Lab - Washington University School of Medicine